rofrol/linter-elm-make-tools/README.md

 Update: It seems that problems with browsersync reloading can be solved with https://www.browsersync.io/docs/options/#option-reloadDebounce.
 And since linter-elm-make outputs to dist/elm.js, it's not a problem for me now.

+Update2: With these scripts I didn't get warnings from linter, only errors.

 Workaround for some problems with